johnpeart/lgbt-mp/about.md

 ## Citations and references

 This dataset has been used by journalists at the BBC, Sky News and Quartz, and cited in academic publications.
+It has also cited as a source on Wikipedia.

 ### Media publications